TL;DR

 When to choose Zepbound

-Choose Zepbound if: (1) you've tried semaglutide and didn't reach your goal weight (the dual-agonist mechanism produces greater average loss); (2) you have obstructive sleep apnea (the only GLP-1 with an FDA OSA indication as of 2024); (3) your insurance covers both equally; (4) you're cash-pay at the maintenance dose where LillyDirect's $549 is close enough to NovoCare's $499 that the efficacy difference is the deciding factor.
+Choose Zepbound if: (1) you've tried semaglutide and didn't reach your goal weight (the dual-agonist mechanism produces greater average loss); (2) you have obstructive sleep apnea (the only GLP-1 with an FDA OSA indication as of 2024); (3) your insurance covers both equally; (4) you're cash-pay at the maintenance dose where LillyDirect's $299-$449/mo is close to NovoCare's $299 maintenance-dose price and the efficacy difference is the deciding factor.

 Programs that prescribe each